roboblazers7617/Robot-Template/README.md

 ## New Robot Checklist

 - [ ] Create a new repository from the template repo
+- [ ] Enable GitHub Pages on the repository (for Javadoc)
+- [ ] Enable the dependency graph
+- [ ] Add a variable called PROJECT_URL to the repo that links to the GitHub project for the season
 - [ ] Update the year in settings.gradle
 - [ ] Update the main package's description
 - [ ] Update the vendordeps to the latest versions